labgem/PPanGGOLiN/docs/user/projection.md

 Multiple Files in One TSV:
 - **Options**: `--fasta` or `--anno`
-- **Description**: You can provide a tab-separated file listing organism names alongside their respective FASTA genomic sequences or annotation filepaths, with one line per organism.
+- **Description**: You can provide a tab-separated file listing genome names alongside their respective FASTA genomic sequences or annotation filepaths, with one line per genome.
 This mode is suitable when you want to annotate multiple genomes in a single operation.
 The format of this file is identical to the format used in the annotate and workflow commands; for more details, refer here.

 Single File:
-- **Options**: `--organism_name` with `--fasta` or `--anno` and `--circular_contigs` (optional)
+- **Options**: `--genome_name` with `--fasta` or `--anno` and `--circular_contigs` (optional)
 - **Description**: When annotating a single genome, you can directly provide a single FASTA genomic sequence file or an annotation file in GFF/GBFF format.
-Additionally, specify the name of the organism using the `--organism_name` option.
+Additionally, specify the name of the genome using the `--genome_name` option.
 You can also indicate circular contigs using the `--circular_contigs` option when necessary.

 ## Output Files

-Within the Output directory, the `summary_projection.tsv` file provides an overview of the projection, featuring one line per organism.
-This file includes all the columns described in the [organisms-statistics](Outputs.md#organisms-statistics) output section, along with specific projection-related columns detailed below:
+Within the Output directory, the `summary_projection.tsv` file provides an overview of the projection, featuring one line per genome.
+This file includes all the columns described in the [genome-statistics table](./PangenomeAnalyses/pangenomeStat.md#genome-statistics-table) section, along with specific projection-related columns detailed below:

 | Column                      | Description                                                                                   |
 |-----------------------------|-----------------------------------------------------------------------------------------------|